-- Managing the legislative process in accordance with the Municipal Government Act, the Freedom of Information and Protection of Privacy Act (FOIP), and the Procedure Bylaw. - Providing support for City Council and City Council Committees, planning and conducting Municipal Elections, By-Elections and Plebiscites in accordance with the Local Authorities Election Act, School Act, Municipal Government Act, and other related provincial regulations. - Planning and conducting the annual municipal census. - Preparing, recording and publishing agendas and minutes of City Council and its Committees. - Monitoring legislation and working with the Corporation and the public to provide information. - Ensuring all contracts, agreements, and bylaws are executed and filed.
-Managing assessment complaints as well as Subdivision and Development Appeals, maintaining the corporate policies and procedures. - Coordinating, maintaining, and providing access to City Council and Committee records, bylaws, agreements, and other City Council documents. - Managing the printed media advertising for the Corporation - Providing administrative support to the elected official. - Storing inactive records, processing both internal and external requests and identifying and preserving permanent corporate records.
+- Managing the legislative process in accordance with the Municipal Government Act, the Freedom of Information and Protection of Privacy Act (FOIP), and the Procedure Bylaw - Providing support for City Council, including City Council (including Public Hearing, Closed Session, and Community Issues Committee) Agenda Preparation, meeting streaming, Minutes Preparation, running technology in Council Chambers - Provide management of City Council Boards, Commissions and Committees (BCCs), including storage and retention of all BCC Minutes and Agendas; Agenda and Minute preparation for Committees that our Office clerks; management of BCC member recruitment - Conducting municipal research - Planning and conducting Municipal Elections, By-Elections and Plebiscites in accordance with the Local Authorities Election Act, School Act, Municipal Government Act, and other related provincial regulations - Planning and conducting the municipal census - Preparing, recording and publishing agendas and minutes of City Council and its Committees - Monitoring legislation and working with the Corporation and the public to provide information - Ensuring all contracts, agreements, and bylaws are executed and filed.
+Managing assessment complaints as well as Subdivision and Development Appeals, maintaining the corporate policies and procedures - Coordinating, maintaining, and providing access to City Council and Committee records, bylaws, agreements, and other City Council document - Managing the printed media advertising for the Corporation - Providing administrative support to the elected official - Manage the lifecycle of all corporate records, physical and electronic - Ensure all records are accessible to the organization and public in accordance with the Freedom of Information and Protection of Privacy Act (FOIP)

-Program Area Service Service Level Legislated Governance Managing the legislative process.
-Provide information on a timely basis to the internal and external stakeholders Ensure that meetings of City Council and its Boards, Commissions, and Committees follow legislative procedures City Council & City Council Committees Support Providing support for City Council and City Council Boards, Commissions, and Committees Produce agendas, minutes, and records for City Council and City Council Boards, Commissions, and Committees Municipal Elections, By-Elections & Plebiscites Planning and conducting Municipal Elections, By- Elections and Plebiscites in accordance with the Provide a variety of alternatives for voting that are convenient, accessible, and timely Conduct an election which is not contested on legislative grounds Census Planning and conducting the annual municipal census Complete and file the annual municipal census by September 1, accounting for every census address Keeper of the Official Records of City Council and their committees Preparing, recording, and publishing agendas and minutes of City Council and its Committees Prepare, record, and publish agendas and minutes of City Council and its Committees in a timely manner Ensure the security of all records and information within the custody of the City Clerk's Office
+Program Area Service Service Level Legislated Managing the legislative Provide information on a timely basis to the internal and Governance process. external stakeholders Ensure that meetings of City Council and its Boards, Commissions, and Committees follow legislative procedures City Council & City Providing support for City Produce agendas, minutes, and records for City Council and Council Committees Council and City Council City Council Boards, Commissions, and Committees Support Boards, Commissions, and Committees Municipal Elections, Planning and conducting Provide a variety of alternatives for voting that are By-Elections & Municipal Elections, By- convenient, accessible, and timely Plebiscites Elections and Plebiscites in Conduct an election which is not contested on legislative accordance with the grounds Census Planning and conducting Complete and file the municipal census by September 1, the municipal census accounting for every census address